ascsn/pubsly/docs/index.md

-# Welcome to the Research Collaboration Portal Documentation
+# Welcome to the Pubsly Documentation

-This is the official documentation for the Research Collaboration Portal.
-This guide provides comprehensive information on how to use the portal effectively to manage your research publications and presentations.
+This is the official documentation for Pubsly.
+This guide provides comprehensive information on how to use Pubsly effectively to manage your research publications and presentations.

-The portal, developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net), helps research groups and collaborations to:
+Pubsly, developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net), helps research groups and collaborations to:

 *   Easily log new publications (papers, articles, preprints) and presentations.
 *   Parse metadata from DOI or arXiv IDs.